victortoday/peer_production_course/assignment_submission/adaptation_paper/Sifan_Adaptation_Paper.md

 [5]: Dinkelacker, J., Garg, P. K., Miller, R., & Nelson, D. (2002, May).
 Progressive open source.
 In Proceedings of the 24th International Conference on Software Engineering (pp. 177-184).
 ACM.

+[6]: Lee, A., Carver, J. C., & Bosu, A. (2017, May).
+Understanding the impressions, motivations, and barriers of one time code contributors to FLOSS projects: a survey.
+In Proceedings of the 39th International Conference on Software Engineering (pp. 187-197).
+IEEE Press.

+[7]: Crowston, K., & Fagnot, I. (2018).
+Stages of motivation for contributing user-generated content: A theory and empirical test.
+International Journal of Human-Computer Studies, 109, 89-101.

-[6]: Howison, J., & Crowston, K. (2014).
+[8]: Howison, J., & Crowston, K. (2014).
 Collaboration through open superposition.
 Mis Quarterly, 38(1), 29-50.

-[7]: Fogel, K. (2017).
+[9]: Fogel, K. (2017).
 Producing open source software: How to run a successful free software project.
+Version: 2.3106.
 Retrieved from [producingoss.com](https://producingoss.com).